acts-project/acts/docs/examples/howto/add_new_algorithm.rst

         float deltaZ;  // the maximum allowed deviation in r-z plane };

-.. tip:: It is customary to put the config structures in ``Acts`` namespace.
+.. tip:: It is customary to put the config structures in the ``Acts`` namespace.

-The algorithm constructor would take `MySeedingConfig` object during the construction in addition to the argument controlling verbosity of diagnostic messages.
+The algorithm constructor would take a `MySeedingConfig` object during the construction in addition to an argument controlling verbosity of diagnostic messages.

 .. code-block:: cpp